AvolitesLtd/TitanManual/prismdocs/prism/settings/settings-inputs.md

 ![Settings Inputs](/prism-images/settings/settings-inputs.png)

-Physical and virtual inputs list and their settings are shown on two separate sections respectively called **Live Inputs** and **NDI Inputs**.
+Physical and virtual inputs list and their settings are shown on two separate sections respectively called **Live Inputs** and **NDI® Inputs**.

 ## Source Selection
 In order to change settings for a given input, first select an input from the dropdown on the left side.